paragonjh/ccapis/README.md

 # Crypto Currency APIs
 ccAPIs is a collection of API Clients for International Crypto Currency Exchanges.

-It comes with two parts - `ccapis.apis` represents the base level API interfaces, on top of which the second part - `ccapis.interfaces` - builds upon.
+It comes with two parts - `ccapi.api` represents the base level API interfaces, on top of which the second part - `ccapi.interfaces` - builds upon.
-`ccapis.apis` classes can be used without making use of the interface classes.
+`ccapi.api` classes can be used without making use of the interface classes.

 Donations welcome!
 BTC @ 3Fqm8RLGZduUkHrmRiNVE6794GumHthSq4